eduvpn/documentation/MULTI_PROFILE.md

 to be generated, the processes restarted and some other configuration changes need to be made.

-**TODO**: we need to remove any old configurations and stop old VPN processes
+## Disable Old Configuration

+If you are currently running the default `vpn.example` with the `internet` profile you can disable and stop them like this:

+    $ sudo systemctl stop    openvpn@server-vpn.example-internet-{0,1,2,3}
+    $ sudo systemctl disable openvpn@server-vpn.example-internet-{0,1,2,3}

+Remove the old configuration files, and the certificates/keys:

+    $ sudo rm /etc/openvpn/server-vpn.example-internet-{0,1,2,3}.conf
+    $ sudo rm -rf /etc/openvpn/tls/vpn.example/internet

+## Generate New Configuration

-To generate the new configuration files and certificates for the newly created profiles, run these commands:
+To generate the new configuration files and certificates/keys for the newly created profiles, run these commands:

     $ sudo vpn-server-node-server-config --instance vpn.example --profile office \
         --generate --cn office01.vpn.example
     $ sudo vpn-server-node-server-config --instance vpn.example --profile admin \
         --generate --cn admin01.vpn.example

+Enable them on boot and start them:

+    $ sudo systemctl enable openvpn@server-vpn.example-office-{0,1,2,3}
+    $ sudo systemctl enable openvpn@server-vpn.example-admin-{0,1,2,3}
+    $ sudo systemctl start  openvpn@server-vpn.example-office-{0,1,2,3}
+    $ sudo systemctl start  openvpn@server-vpn.example-admin-{0,1,2,3}

+Regenerate and restart the firewall:

     $ sudo vpn-server-node-generate-firewall --install

-Restart the firewall:

     $ sudo systemctl restart iptables
     $ sudo systemctl restart ip6tables

-$ su -c 'for F in `ls /etc/systemd/system/multi-user.target.wants/*openvpn*`; do B=`basename $F` ; systemctl disable $B ; done;'

-## sniproxy
+## SNI Proxy

 It is no longer possible for sniproxy to listen on `0.0.0.0` as it is impossible to detect which OpenVPN connection over `TCP/443` belongs to which profile, so sniproxy must also bind to the IP addresses as defined above.
-The default configuration:
+The default configuration, as shows below needs to be modified:

     user sniproxy
     pidfile /var/run/sniproxy.pid

+    listen 80 {
+        proto http
+        table http_hosts
+    }

     listen 443 {
         proto tls
         fallback 127.42.101.100:1194
         table https_hosts
+    }

+    table http_hosts {
+        vpn.example 127.42.101.100:8080
     }

     table https_hosts {